xenorio/ScamAway/README.md

 [Invite the publicly hosted version](https://discord.com/api/oauth2/authorize?client_id=934294961686478858&permissions=1393717275718&scope=bot%20applications.commands)

+Looking for the API behind this?
+Head to https://github.com/Xenorio/ScamAway-API

 ## Features
 - Automatic detection of malicious links
 - Choose what happens when a message is detected (delete, kick, ban)